-6-28.1 Central Trash Collection and Dumpsters.
 Place central trash collection units and dumpsters 15 feet (4.6 m) or more away from wood frame or metal buildings or from openings in masonry-walled buildings.

-6-28.2 Collection, Baling, and Storage Rooms.
-Use 2-hour fire resistive construction for collection, baling, and storage rooms and protect with automatic sprinklers.
+6-29.2 Collection, Baling, and Storage Rooms.

+For mixed occupancy facilities, provide 2-hour fire resistive construction for collection, baling, and storage rooms and protect with automatic sprinklers.

-6-28.3 Trash Chutes.
+6-29.3 Trash Chutes.

 Equip trash chutes in buildings with automatic sprinklers.
 In non-sprinklered buildings, trash chute sprinkler systems may be connected to the domestic water system.

-6-29 PROTECTION OF ELEVATOR MACHINE ROOMS AND HOISTWAYS.
+6-30 PROTECTION OF ELEVATOR MACHINE ROOMS AND HOISTWAYS.

-6-29.1 Fire Resistant Construction.
-For Navy projects provide 2-hour fire resistant construction for all elevator hoistways.
+6-30.1 Fire Resistant Construction.

+For Navy and DLA projects, provide 2-hour fire resistant construction for all elevator hoistways.

-Exception: Existing buildings that are being renovate, with existing elevator shafts not being modified and that do not require 2-hour rated fire resistant construction in accordance with the IBC.
+Exception: Existing buildings that are being renovated, with existing elevator shafts not being modified and that do not require 2-hour rated fire resistant construction in accordance with the IBC.

+6-30.2 Detection System.

-6-29.2 Detection System.
-Provide dual-contact smoke detectors or addressable fire alarm system smoke detectors with auxiliary contacts or control modules at:
+Provide smoke detectors at:

-- All elevator lobbies.

-- All elevator machine rooms.

-- Top of the hoistway.
-(Only if sprinklers are provided at the top of the hoistway.)

-6-29.2.1 Activation of any elevator machine room, hoistway, or lobby smoke detector must activate the building fire alarm system and send the affected elevators to the designated floor.
+- All elevator lobbies. - All elevator machine rooms. - Top of the hoistway.
+(Only if sprinklers are provided at the top of the hoistway.) - 6-30.2.1 Provide listed control relays within 0.91 m (3 ft) of the elevator controller to provide a supervised interface between the fire alarm system and the elevator controller as required by NFPA 72.
+The wiring between the control relays and the fire alarm control unit shall be monitored for integrity as required by NFPA 72. - 6-30.2.2 Activation of any elevator machine room, hoistway, or lobby smoke detector must activate the building fire alarm system and send the affected elevators to the designated floor.

-6-29.2.2 Activation of a lobby smoke detector must cause the Firefighter's Service visual signal to constantly illuminate in any elevator cab that serves the affected lobby.
+6-30.2.3 Activation of a lobby smoke detector must cause the Firefighter's Service visual signal to constantly illuminate in any elevator cab that serves the affected lobby.
 Activation of an elevator machine room or hoistway smoke detector must cause the Firefighter's Service visual signal to illuminate intermittently (flash) in any elevator cab which has equipment located in the affected machine room or hoistway, as required by ASME A17.1.

-6-29.3 Electric Traction Elevators.
+6-30.3 Electric Traction Elevators.

 For buildings protected with an automatic sprinkler system, provide sprinkler(s) with sprinkler guard(s) in the machine room(s).
 Provide a supervised shut-off valve, check valve, flow switch, and test valve in the sprinkler line supplying the machine room(s).
 These items must be located outside of and adjacent to the machine room(s).
 Actuation of the flow switch must remove power to the elevator(s), served by that machine room, by shunt trip breaker operation.
 The flow switch must have no time delay.
 See Table 6-5 and Figure 6-7.

-Table 6-5ELECTRIC TRACTION ELEVATOR
+Table 6-5 ELECTRIC TRACTION ELEVATOR

 ROOM / AREA PROVIDE SPRINKLER (Not Applicable for Buildings Without Sprinkler Protection) PROVIDE SMOKE DETECTOR to INITIATE ELEVATOR FIREFIGHTERS SERVICE and BUILDING FIRE ALARM SYSTEM

 PENTHOUSE MACHINE ROOM YES YES

 ELEVATOR LOBBIES YES YES

 PIT AREA NO NO

 TOP of HOISTWAY NO NO

-Provide sprinklers and smoke detector where existing hoistway walls are not 2

-hour rated, and existing elevator cab does not meet flame spread or smoke development requirements of ASME A 17.1.
+^{} Provide sprinklers and smoke detector where existing hoistway walls are not 2 hour rated, and existing elevator cab does not meet flame spread or smoke development requirements of ASME A 17.1.
 These sprinklers must follow the requirements of paragraphs 6-29.4.3 and 6-29.5.